Top 7 PACU Nurse Interview Questions to Ask

 Once you’ve enticed nurses with your job description, it’s time to write your PACU nurse interview questions.
 Use this as an opportunity to gain insight into a candidate’s motivations, behaviors, and clinical experience.

-Incorporating a variety of PACU nursing scenarios, in addition to behavioral and team-based interview questions, can give you a well-rounded picture of each nurse candidate.
+Incorporating a variety of PACU nursing scenarios, in addition to behavioral interview questions, can give you a well-rounded picture of each nurse candidate.
 Here are seven recovery nurse interview questions — and answers to listen for — to get you and your hiring team started.

 1. What made you interested in PACU nursing?